What Is a Bunion?

 Is Surgery Needed?

-If the pain of a bunion begins to interfere with daily activities, our medical staff may recommend surgery.
-The goal of any surgical procedure is to eliminate or relieve pain.
+If the pain of a bunion begins to interfere with daily activities, our medical staff may recommend foot surgery.
+The goal of any surgical procedure is to eliminate foot pain.

 Surgical procedures can remove the “bump,” and correct changes in the bony structure of the foot or soft tissue deformities.